-A message from Chief Brandon Everett to the Citizens of the City of Myrtle Creek:
+A message from past Chief Brandon Everett to the Citizens of the City of Myrtle Creek:

 The MCVFD was established in 1903 with the mission of saving lives and protecting property from fires.